emontzkajnl/plugins/custom-facebook-feed/README.txt

 * Fix: Fixed an issue with the Facebook Like Box widget displaying an error if the width was set to a fractional pixel.

 = 2.17 =
 * New: Added support for Facebook oEmbeds.
-When you share a link to a Facebook post or video, WordPress automatically converts it into an embedded Facebook post for you (an "oEmbed").
+When you share a link to a post or video, WordPress automatically converts it into an embedded post for you (an "oEmbed").
 However, on October 24, 2020, WordPress is discontinuing support for Facebook oEmbeds and so any existing or new embeds will no longer work.
 Don't worry though, we have your back!
 This update adds support for Facebook oEmbeds and so, after updating, the Custom Facebook Feed plugin will automatically keep your oEmbeds working.
 It will also power any new oEmbeds you post going forward.
 * New: Install our other free social media plugins right from the Custom Facebook Feed settings menu.
 Use our Instagram, YouTube, and Twitter plugins to add even more social content to your website and help further engage your viewers and increase your followers.

 = 2.16.1 =